 The overall warming since 1980 has dominantly been a northern hemisphere phenomenon, and mainly played out as a marked change between 1994 and 1999.
-This apparently rapid temperature change is, however, influenced by the Mt.
+However, this rather rapid temperature change is influenced by the Mt.
 Pinatubo eruption 1992-93 and the

-Arctic and Antarctic lower troposphere temperature, updated to April 2020
+Arctic and Antarctic lower troposphere temperature, updated to May 2020